starwarsfan/edomi-docker/README.md

 **It is important to map all used ports!** According to the example with the default values above, here's a short
 description:

+**Mandatory:**
- * -p 80:8888
+ * -p 80:88

    Mapping of used http port to internal Edomi http port.
 This port is used to access the admin ui (http://.../admin/) and the visualization (http://.../visu/) **Important:** If a different source port than 80 is used, HTTPPORT must be set with this port too!

+**Optional:**
  * -p 50000:50000/udp

-   Mapping of used port for KNX control endpoint.
+   If using KNX, the mapping of used port for KNX control endpoint.
 As this is UDP traffic, it must be finished with "/udp" right after the internal port, which must correspond to the configuration value on Edomi base configuration.

  * -p 50001:50001/udp

-   Mapping of used port for KNX data endpoint.
+   If using KNX, the mapping of used port for KNX data endpoint.
 As this is UDP traffic, it must be finished with "/udp" right after the internal port, which must correspond to the configuration value on Edomi base configuration.

  * -p 22222:22

    Mapping of used ssh port to access the container using ssh.
+If not mapping some external port to port 22, ssh can't be used to access the container.

 #### 2.2 Environment variables
+**Mandatory:**
+ * -e HOSTIP=192.168.178.3

+  IP of the host on which the container is running

+**Optional:**
+ * -e ROOT_PASS=sup3rS3cr3tPassw0rd

+  The password to access the container using ssh.
+You should set this var with a password of your choice as the default root password is 123456.
+If the container is initially starting, a ssh keypair will be created and the private key is printed to stdout.
+So have a look at the container log to get the private key for ssh access.

+  It doesn't matter if you're _not_ mapping some external port to the ssh port (22) inside of the container as in this case the container can't be accessed using ssh.

+ * -e HTTPPORT=80

+  If a different http source port than 80 is mapped, this variable must be set with the used port!

  * -e KNXACTIVE=true

    Used to activate Edomi's KNX module

  * -e KNXGATEWAYIP=192.168.178.4

-   IP address of KNX gateway
+   IP address of the used KNX gateway

  * -e KNXGATEWAYPORT=3700

    Port to access KNX on the gateway

- * -e HOSTIP=192.168.178.3

-   IP of the host on which the container is running

- * -e HTTPPORT=80

-   If a different http source port than 80 is mapped, this variable must be set with the used port

-**Please note:**
+#### 2.3 Restart behaviour
+**Important!**

 It is important to use the option _--restart=on-failure_ because it is used to handle Edomi shutdown or restart from the admin ui.
 The trick is to exit the container with a non zero exit code in case Edomi should be restartet.